Trump responds to his guilty verdict by falsely blasting a 'rigged trial' and attacking star witness

 His top aides on Wednesday released a memo in which they insisted a verdict would have no impact on the election, whether Trump was convicted or acquitted.

 His campaign fired off a flurry of fundraising appeals, and GOP allies rallied to his side.
 One text message called him a “political prisoner,” even though he hasn't yet found out if he will be sentenced to prison.
-The campaign also began selling black “Make America Great Again” caps to reflect a “dark day in history.”
+The campaign also began selling black “Make America Great Again” caps, instead of the usual red, to reflect a “dark day in history.”

 Aides reported an immediate rush of contributions so intense that WinRed, the platform the campaign uses for fundraising, crashed.
 The $34.8 million raised Thursday did not include what Trump collected at his in-person fundraiser or any donations that continued to come in online Friday.

-Associated Press writers Adriana Gomez Licon in Miami, Meg Kinnard in Columbia, South Carolina and Michael R. Sisak in New York contributed to this report.
+Associated Press writers Adriana Gomez Licon in Miami, Meg Kinnard in Columbia, South Carolina, Gary Fields in Washington and Ali Swenson and Michael R. Sisak in New York contributed to this report.

 Credit: AP